 A Roadblock is a rule that can be implemented using Google Ad Manager which allows the publisher to block specific ads or creatives from showing on a web page.

 GDPR which is also known as the General Data Protection Regulation is a set of personal data regulations created for EU citizens.
-It changes the way businesses stores and collects data from its users from the EU.
+It changes the way businesses store and collect data from their users from the EU.
 Read more about GDPR here.

 Organic traffic refers to web traffic derived from either desktop or mobile searches through a search engine such as Google.